-- Explain something in a discursive way.
-To explore all the elements involved in a particular concept or theory in an even-handed way.
+- Explain something in a discursive way to explore all the elements involved in a particular concept or theory in an even-handed way.

-In all cases, you will be expected to:
+In all cases, you'll be expected to:

 If your essay has presented evidence or data, ensure that the conclusions you draw are valid in the light of that evidence and data.
 Draw your conclusions cautiously: use phrases such as 'the evidence suggests that ...', or 'one interpretation is that ...' rather than 'this proves that ...'.